 Things to know before visiting Florence

 Florence is a famous Italian destination with millions of tourists visiting every year.
-The main reasons to visit it are its magnificent panoramic views and its wonderful architecture and history.
+The main reasons to visit it are its magnificent panoramic views, its wonderful architecture, and its history.
 We could describe it as the city of art and culture.
 Due to its unique beauty, it is one of the top summer destinations.
 That is why it is overcrowded in the peak summer season.
 So, you need to get to the famous photo locations as early as possible.
-Even around 8am, there were lots of tourists in most of these places during our last trip in August.
-Since it is packed, you should be aware of pickpockets, especially at the tourist sites like the Duomo, Ponte Vecchio etc. If you visit in July or August, you should also be aware of the high prices on food and accommodation.
-However, Florence is worth every penny and effort to photograph !
+Since it is packed, you should be aware of pickpockets, especially at tourist sites.

 As the capital of the Tuscany region, access to Florence is easy.
-You can either fly directly into Florence International Airport which is quite small or take the train or bus to Florence.
-The main train station is Santa Maria Novella and you will find many connections to other Italian places.
-Obviously you can get to Florence by car, for example as a part of a road trip.
-Keep in mind that parking in the city center is not the easiest.
-But, it is something we have done 3 times already and enjoyed it so much, as we had the freedom to visit and photograph all the nearby places !
-However, if you are on a budget or looking for the easiest and most comfortable way to get to Florence, we would recommend taking the trains or buses.
+You can either fly directly into Florence International Airport.
+Alternatively, you can take the train or bus to Florence.
+The main train station is Santa Maria Novella.
+There are many connections to other Italian places.
+You could also reach Florence by car, having it as part of your road trip.
+However, parking in the city center is not the easiest.
+If you are on a budget or looking for the easiest and most comfortable way to get to Florence, we would recommend taking the trains or buses.

 The best time to visit Florence

-The best time to visit Florence is definitely summer.
-At this time, you will have the best weather and light conditions and of course the most beautiful and festive ambience.
-But, we highly recommend visiting during the shoulder season, either spring or autumn to avoid the tourist crowds !
-Besides the high prices, it is very tricky to take beautiful photos with the huge crowds and it takes a lot of patience.
-If you want to avoid it without depriving yourself from the sunny days, spring or autumn are the best options.
+The best time to visit Florence is summer.
+At this time, you will have the best weather and light conditions.
+However, we recommend visiting during the shoulder season (spring or fall) to avoid the tourist crowds.
+Besides the high prices, it is very tricky to take beautiful photos with huge crowds.
+It takes a lot of patience.
 Since Florence is a very walkable city, it is a real pleasure to wander around and have a drink or a meal.
 That is why we would not suggest going to Florence in winter.

 1-Piazzale Michelangelo

 We started our list with our favorite spot in Florence.
-There is something magical about this famous square that every time we visit it, we fall more and more with love with its views and vibes.
-It is a little far from the city center (about 45 minutes from the Duomo), but is the best sunset spot and really worth a visit.
+There is something magical about this famous square.
+Every time we fall in love with its views and vibes.
+It is a little far from the city center (about 45 minutes from the Duomo), but it is the best sunset spot.
 If you visit it at sunset or in the evening, you will be able to enjoy the music that adds to its beauty.
-Imagine spending your evening there listening to music and admiring the amazing panoramic view of the city !
-It is one of the best things to do in Florence.
-However, it is almost impossible to take photos or video at this time of day.
+Imagine spending your evening there listening to musicand admiring the panoramic views of the city.
+However, it is almost impossible to take photos at this time of day.
 So, you have to make a small sacrifice to visit it at sunrise.
-You will have it almost empty with the same incredible paster colors.
+You will have it almost empty with the wonderful pastel colors.

 2-The Cathedral of Santa Maria del Fiore

 Words do not do justice to how you feel when you stand in front of this masterpiece.
-Not only its unique architecture and details, but also the surrounding area, make it a unique spot in Florence.
+Not only the unique architecture, but also the surrounding area, make it a unique spot in Florence.
 It is also the busiest place, especially in summer.
 So, you should visit it as early as possible if you want to create beautiful content.
 Our advice is to walk around the Duomo and try to find different perspectives.
-It looks stunning from almost every angle !
-Plus, it is a great way to avoid tourists if you did not manage to get there before 8am.
-As Florence Cathedral is one of the most impressive structures in Italy, we can’t recommend enough to go inside and climb to the roof to enjoy and capture the amazing panoramic views.
+It looks stunning from almost every angle!
+Plus, it is a great way to avoid tourists.
+As Florence Cathedral is one of the most impressive structures in Italy, we strongly recommend going inside and climbing to the roof to enjoy and capture the stunning city views.

 Since the entire Duomo area is very pretty, we suggest having a coffee or enjoying a delicious meal in the nearby cafés and restaurants.
-Most of them are very photogenic with a stylish decor that allows you to take beautiful photos and videos !
-We can assure you that you will really enjoy your relaxing time there to the fullest.
-But again, if you want a table with view, you need to either make a reservation or get there as early as possible.
+Most of them are very photogenic with stylish decor that allows you to take beautiful photos and videos.
+In case you want a table with a view, you need to either make a reservation or get there as early as possible.

 3-Historic Center (District 1)